yyx990803/pod/README.md

 ```

+  Usage:

+    config                    Print current global config
+    config --key=value        Set a global config option
+    config <app>              Print current config for the app
+    config <app> --key=value  Set the app's config option
+    config --reset            Reset all global options to default value

+  Global Options:

     dir                       Directory to hold the repos, apps and logs
-    appfile                 The main file to look for in each app.
-Default is 'app.js'
     editor                    The editor to use when editing hook scripts
+    env                       Set process.env.NODE_ENV
+    script                    The main script to look for in each app

+  App Options:

+    env                       Overrides global env
+    script                    Overrides global script
+    port                      Set process.env.PORT

+  Note - You can also use app options with the following commands:

+    create
+    start

 ```